asonnellini/Anatomical-stages-radiography-detection/README.md

     in case we stopped the EC2 that performs the detection)

-  - Upload a radiography image (accepted formats so far are jpg, jpeg, png – dicom will be supported shortly)
+  - Upload a radiography image (accepted formats so far are jpg, jpeg, png – dicom will be supported in future versions)

   - Click on the ***Run Detection*** button